minhkhoi0975/JSONSavingSystem/README.md

 * Install the Newtonsoft Json package (Window->Package Manager->Add Package by Name->com.unity.nuget.newtonsoft-json).
 * Copy the SavingSystem folder (Assets/Script/SavingSystem) from this repo to your project.

-## How to use
+## How to Use
 * Create a SaveData object to store data.
-* To add or update an entry in the SaveData object, use the SetValue() method.
-* To get the value of an entry, use the GetValue() method.
+To add or update an entry in the SaveData object, use the SetValue() method.
+To get the value of an entry, use the GetValue() method.
 * Create a Serializer object to serialize and deserialize data.
 * Use StreamWriter and StreamReader to save/load data to/from a file.